2019 Content Creation User Group week #42 summary

 • Project viewers:

-The following notes are taken from the TPV Developer meeting held on September 6th, 2019.
+The following notes are taken from the TPV Developer meeting held on October 4th, 2019.
 A video of the meeting is embedded below, my thanks as always to Pantera for recording and providing it.
+This was a relatively short meeting, with the majority of the meeting conducted in text and revolving around Bakes on Mesh.
+This being the case, points are summarised below without the usual time stamps.

 SL Viewer News